 So whether you are new here or an old friend: Welcome!
 I feel my readers are like family, so it’s time I open up about my rock bottom moment, exhaustion, and how I turned things around.

 Side note: I now call my rock bottom moment my ‘ah-ha’ moment because it was like a lightbulb flicking on, illuminating a dark time in my life.
+And my ‘ah-ha’ put me back in the drivers seat of my own life.

-Today I am sharing my ‘ah-ha’ moment with you.
+Today I am sharing that ‘ah-ha’ moment with you.
 The rock bottom that led me to take better care of myself and finally stop the cycle of stress and frustration.
 It’s the moment when I no longer accepted being a chronically exhausted nurse.

 So, without further ado…